 Remember that blowing a considerable amount of money without taking steps toward achieving your dream can result in you feeling overworked without any results to show for it.
 Needless to say, this can also add to your stress, which makes it more difficult to remain productive.

 If one or both of your jobs allow you the opportunity to work from home, consider creating a dedicated workspace in your house.
-This may be an entire spare bedroom that is not currently being used on a regular basis, or it may be a small corner of your bedroom.
+This may be an entire spare bedroom that is not currently being used regularly, or it may be a small corner of your bedroom.

 Set up a home office with all of the equipment and supplies you need to be productive.
 Choose a room with a lot of natural light, invest in an ergonomic chair, add plants as decorations.
 Set rules for others to avoid disrupting you while you are working so that you can be as efficient as possible.

-Remember that being concentrated and actually working while you are sitting at your desk is critical if you want to enjoy free time on your own terms later.
+Remember that being concentrated and working while you are sitting at your desk is critical if you want to enjoy free time on your terms later.

 Technology has evolved considerably over the last few decades, and there are now more technological tools and innovations at your disposal than ever before.